Libya: Religion

 The Coptic Church has grown in recent years in Libya, due to the growing immigration of Egyptian Copts to Libya.
 There are an estimated 40,000 Roman Catholics in Libya who are served by two bishops, one in Tripoli (serving the Italian community) and one in Benghazi (serving the Maltese community).
-There is also a small Anglican community, made up mostly of African immigrant workers in Tripoli; it is part of the Anglican Diocese of Egypt.
+There is also a small Anglican community, made up mostly of African immigrant workers in Tripoli which is part of the Anglican Diocese of Egypt.
 People have been arrested on suspicion of being Christian missionaries, as proselytising is illegal.
 Christians have also faced the threat of violence from radical Islamists in some parts of the country, with a well-publicised video released by the Islamic State of Iraq and the Levant in February 2015 depicting the mass beheading of Christian Copts.
-Libya was ranked fourth on Open Doors’ 2022 World Watch List, an annual ranking of the 50 countries where Christians face the most extreme persecution.
+Libya was ranked fourth on Open Doors' 2022 World Watch List, an annual ranking of the 50 countries where Christians face the most extreme persecution.

 Libya was once the home of one of the oldest Jewish communities in the world, dating back to at least 300 BC.
-In 1942, the Italian Fascist authorities set up forced labor camps south of Tripoli for the Jews, including Giado (about 3,000 Jews), Gharyan, Jeren, and Tigrinna.
-In Giado some 500 Jews died of weakness, hunger, and disease.
-In 1942, Jews who were not in the concentration camps were heavily restricted in their economic activity and all men between 18 and 45 years were drafted for forced labor.
+In 1942, the Italian Fascist authorities set up forced labour camps south of Tripoli for the Jews, including Giado (about 3,000 Jews), Gharyan, Jeren, and Tigrinna.
+In Giado, some 500 Jews died of weakness, hunger, and disease.
+In 1942, Jews who were not in the concentration camps were heavily restricted in their economic activity and all men between 18 and 45 years were drafted for forced labour.
 In August 1942, Jews from Tripolitania were interned in a concentration camp at Sidi Azaz.
 In the three years after November 1945, more than 140 Jews were murdered, and hundreds more wounded, in a series of pogroms.
 By 1948, about 38,000 Jews remained in the country.
-Upon Libya's independence in 1951, most of the Jewish community emigrated.
+Upon Libyan independence in 1951, most of the Jewish community emigrated.